charliebrandli/video_transciption/README.md

 - `downloaded_videos/` – downloaded video files
 - `audio_extractions/` – extracted WAV audio files
 - `transcripts/` – transcript text files
+- `summaries/` - summary text files

 Transcript files are uploaded back to the Confluence page as attachments.

 ## Notes

-- If an audio or transcript file already exists locally, the script will skip reprocessing it.
+- If a file already exists locally, the script will skip reprocessing it.
 - Uploaded transcripts appear as page attachments and are not automatically inserted into the page body.
 - Confluence may take a short time to show newly uploaded attachments in the UI.